rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 definition of `macro foo` gets modified by `append_hello!`).

 However, `bar-inner` *is* eligible for expansion.
-The definition of `macro bar` can only change once `expand-outer` finishes expanding, but `expand-outer` can't continue expanding until `expand-inner` finishes expanding.
-Since the definition can't change for as long as `bar-inner` is around, it's 'safe' to expand `bar-inner` whenever we want.
+The definition of `macro bar` can only be modified once `expand-outer` finishes expanding, but `expand-outer` can't continue expanding until `expand-inner` finishes expanding.
+Since the definition can't vary for as long as `bar-inner` is around, it's 'safe' to expand `bar-inner` whenever we want.
 Once we do so, the tokens look like this:
 ```rust
 expand! {               // expand-outer